dnnsharp/excel/en/serialize_to_excel_from_text.md

 In the Text field, you can define what text will be serialized.For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.
 ![][92]

+You also have the option to use excel formulas.
+With this option checked all formulas found will be applied.
+![][108]

 Then, you must select the folder to which the file is uploaded.
 ![][93]